eugenieeeech/URLShortener/README.md

 # URLShortener
-This is the backend of url shortener for saving the shorten links.
+This is the backend of url shortener for saving & retrieving the shorten links.
 The shorten links can be randomized or customized.

 ### New To docker